-The spring festival of Holi celebrated in Gujarat in the month of Phalgun or in the months of February/March according to the English calendar seems to have a universal appeal.
-The festival of Holi assumes an entirely new color in the state of Gujarat and hence the people of the state reverberate with the chants of the folk-song, "Govinda ala re, zara matki sambhal Brijbala".
+The spring festival of Holi celebrated in Gujarat is in the month of Phalguna, which is sometime between the months of February and March.
+The festival of Holi assumes an entirely new colour in the state of Gujarat and hence the people of the state reverberate with the chants of folk-song like, "Govind aala re, zara mat kisam bhal Brijbala".
 Fun and frolic is also redefined in various forms in the festive celebrations here.
-People greet each other with colors and thus enhance the feeling of harmony due to which happiness prevails.
+People greet each other with colours and thus enhance the feeling of harmony due to which happiness prevails.
 The tradition of breaking pots is celebrated with much gusto here.
 It is an extreme pleasure watching the human pyramid breaking the pot of buttermilk high up in the street.
 The lighting of bonfire also forms a special feature of the Holi celebrations in Gujarat.

 The principal shrine of Goddess Ambaji in Gujarat and its origins have long been lost.
-In fact Bhadrapad is one of the four most important festivals of the year.
+In fact, annually Bhadra Purnima is one of the four most important festivals of Gujarat.
 During this festival the peasants go to the temple and celebrate all these four festivals with darshan, ohm havan and community performances of the traditional Garba dances.
-The devotees from all over the state come to the Ambaji Mandir and attend the readings of the Saptashati, the seven hundred years old verses written in the honour of the Goddess and also visit the temple for an auspicious view of hers.
+The devotees from all over the state come to the Ambaji Mandir and attend the readings of the Saptashati, the 700 years old verses written in the honour of the Goddess and also visit the temple for an auspicious view of hers.
 A big fair is also held during the celebration of this festival.

-The widely popular festival Rath Yatra, also known as the 'Chariot Festival' is celebrated in the state of Gujarat in the months of June/July.
+The widely popular festival Rath Yatra, also known as the 'Chariot Festival' is celebrated in the state of Gujarat in the months of June and July.
 A big procession is taken out from the Jagannath temple of Ahmedabad to mark the chariot journey of Lord Krishna into the city.
-When the chariot carrying the idols of Jagannath also believed to be the incarnation Lord Krishna, Lord Balaram and Goddess Subhadra are taken out amidst much pomp and show, verses and hymns are chanted in the honor of the Lords.
-The deities are adorned with colorful attires and ornamented with garlands.
-The commencement of the procession takes place from the Jagdish mandir situated in the Jamalpur region of Ahmedabad city.
+When the chariot carrying the idols of Jagannath also believed to be the incarnation of Lord Krishna, Lord Balarama and Goddess Subhadra are taken out amidst much pomp and show, verses and hymns are chanted in honour of the Lords.
+The deities are adorned with colourful attires and ornamented with garlands.
+The commencement of the procession takes place from the Jagdish Mandir situated in the Jamalpur region of Ahmedabad city.

 This is one of the most popular festivals of Gujarat.
-It is observed in the honor of Lord Ganesh who is believed to be the remover of all obstacles.
-This festival is celebrated with impressive processions taken out carrying huge idols of Lord Ganesh adorned in colorful outfits and embellished with precious jewels.
+It is observed in the honour of Lord Ganesh who is believed to be the destroyer of all obstacles.
+This festival is celebrated with impressive processions taken out carrying huge idols of Lord Ganesh.

-This is the most popular Muslim festival celebrated in the state of Gujarat with much ardor.
-The major highlight of this festival is the Tazia procession, which has been in the city of Ahmedabad of Gujarat for centuries and include drummers, acrobats and singers.
+This is the most popular Muslim festival celebrated in the state of Gujarat with much ardour.
+The major highlight of this festival is the Tazia procession, which has been in the city of Ahmedabad of Gujarat for centuries and includes drummers, acrobats and singers.
 The historic significance of this festival lies in the fact that the Mughal monarch Jahangir and his beloved wife Noor Jahan often watched it from the 'teen darwaza' or triple arches.
 This festival also reflects the true secular spirit of the state.

 Modhera Dance Festival

 The tourism authorities of Gujarat organize this festival every year in the month of February according to the English calendar.
-This popular festival not only features folk dancing, poetry, music, ballads, regional handicrafts and jewelry but also brings the people from all over the state, to offer a whole fresh enunciation to the term "Communal Harmony".
+This popular festival not only features folk dancing, poetry, music, ballads, regional handicrafts and jewellery but also brings the people from all over the state, to offer a whole fresh enunciation to the term "Communal Harmony".
 Rhythmic music, authentic handcrafted items, Bandini sarees, and traditional ornaments are some things that one will witness on the dazzling white sand.
 The festival reflects the culture in its purest form.